Sunday, May 3, 2026

 The switch reads from a metrics store (Prometheus, Datadog, ClickHouse, whatever you use) and makes one decision: trip or do not trip.
 We run maybe_trip() on a 30-second interval throughout the ramp.
 The baseline_* values are computed from the old-model cohort in the same time window, which keeps the comparison apples-to-apples even when overall traffic patterns shift.

-Sample alert payload from a real trip during a 5 percent ramp:
+Sample alert payload from a real trip during a ramp where we measured 5 percent canary traffic:

 {"alert": "canary kill-switch tripped",